ibm-cloud-docs/vpc/vsi-is-iam-access.md

 | Administrator          | You can perform all platform actions based on the resource this role is assigned, including assigning access policies to other users.|
 {: row-headers}
 {: class="simple-tab-table"}
-{: caption="Table 2.
-IAM VPC Infrastructure Services platform roles" caption-side="bottom"}
+{: caption="IAM VPC Infrastructure Services platform roles" caption-side="bottom"}
 {: #iamrolesplatformvpcinfrastructureservices}
 {: tab-title="VPC Infrastructure Services Platform roles"}
 {: tab-group="IAMVPC}